mikke89/RmlUiDoc/pages/cpp_manual/element_packages/tab_set.md

 ### Applying properties

 Tab sets and their elements can have properties applied on them like other elements, and will need to in order to be positioned correctly.
-For a horizontal layout, the `display`{:.prop} properties of tabs should be set to *inline-block*.
-For panels, the `display`{:.prop} can be set to *block* for typical layout scenarios.
-Note that panels will automatically have their `display`{:.prop} property set to *none* on the local element style when they are not the active tab.
+For a horizontal layout, the `display`{:.prop} properties of tabs should be set to `inline-block`{:.value}.
+For panels, the `display`{:.prop} can be set to `block`{:.value} for typical layout scenarios.
+Note that panels will automatically have their `display`{:.prop} property set to `none`{:.value} on the local element style when they are not the active tab.
 Subsequently, when a panel is activated the `display`{:.prop} property is removed from the local element style, effectively activating the property set in the RCSS document.
 Thus, ensure that the `display`{:.prop} property is added to the RCSS document rather than as inline style for panel elements.

 The diagram below details the internal hierarchy of the tab set.